PrestaShop/docs/themes/assets/assets.rst

 Without a front controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only have your module class, register on hookHeader and add ur asset on the go inside the hook
+If you only have your module class, register on actionFrontControllerSetMedia and add ur asset on the go inside the hook

 .. code-block:: php

-	public function hookHeader($params)
+	public function hookActionFrontControllerSetMedia($params)
 	{
 		$this->context->controller->addCSS($this->_path.'css/custom-style-in-module.css', 'all');
 		$this->context->controller->addJS($this->_path.'js/custom-style-in-module.js');
 	}

+[NOTE] A tester lol